| News | Commercial Landowners | Drivers | Local Authorities

 • Local authorities are able to take stock of reliable, usable and utilised charge points and react accordingly to ensure their community is properly served.

-• Energy sector players know where charge points are, to inform network upgrades, reinforcements and balance the pressure on the grid.
+• Energy sector players know where charge points are, to inform network upgrades, and reinforcements, and balance the pressure on the grid.
 There’s a particular need for Distribution Network Operators to share information on their existing networks, to reveal where there is capacity to install more EV chargers and charging hubs.

-OZEV is recommending operators use Open Charge Point Interface Protocol (OCPI) to facilitate data sharing – an independent cloud-based data protocol for the interconnectivity of back-office systems (Mobility Service Providers, CPOs and Navigation Service providers).
-The ultimate goal of the protocol is to streamline the process of drivers being able to roam between charge points.
+OZEV recommended operators use the Open Charge Point Interface Protocol (OCPI) to facilitate data sharing – an independent cloud-based data protocol for the interconnectivity of back-office systems (Mobility Service Providers, CPOs and Navigation Service providers).

-The overall benefits of roaming
+The overall benefits of EV roaming

 • More visibility into the location and live status of charge points